paypal/paypal-android/adr/1-remove-graphql-generics.md

 ## Context

 Our GraphQL portion of the codebase has [limited unit test coverage][1].
-The [current implementation][2] follows [DRY programming][7] principles very well–however this comes with a cost of being difficult to test.
+The [current implementation][2] follows [DRY programming][7] principles very well–however the usage of generics to decrease repetition makes the code harder to test and maintain.

 The core of the current implementation is the `Query` type, an abstract base class: